crispab/codekvast/README.md

 Java 8  is required.
 OpenJDK is recommended.

-Use the folling command to install OpenJDK 8 (Ubuntu, Debian):
+Use the following command to install OpenJDK 8 (Ubuntu, Debian):

     sudo apt-get install openjdk-8-jdk